ochui/wallacepos/README.md

-# FreePOS - Point Of Sales
+# FreePOS - Open Source Point Of Sale
-## An intuitive & modern web based POS system
 ![logo](./public/git/free_pos_600.png)
+## An intuitive & modern web based POS system for retail businesses

 FreePOS uses the power of the modern web to provide an easy to use & extensible POS system.

 It supports standard POS hardware including receipt printers, cashdraws and barcode scanners.
+Runs on any device with a web browser.

 With a rich administration dashboard and reporting features, FreePOS brings benefits to managers and staff alike.